omgnetwork/ewallet/apps/ewallet_db/README.md

 #### Build a base query

-A base query can be both for getting either one or multiple records.
+A base query can be used for retrieving either one or multiple records.
-This is useful for building a query for sending into paginator or to scope down more before fetching the results.
+This is useful for building a query that can be passed into a paginator or to scope down more before fetching the results.

 ```ex
 Struct.query()